About Hurricane Irene

 In late August 2011, Hurricane Irene traveled through the Caribbean and up the East Coast of the United States.
 It was an unusual storm because it made landfall many times along its path.
 This led to news coverage from many different areas.

 As a tropical storm, Irene made landfall in St. Croix on August 20 and in Puerto Rico on August 21.
 Irene intensified to a Category 3 hurricane before making landfall in the Bahamas.
 Irene weakened to a Category 1 hurricane before making landfall in North Carolina on August 27 and weakened to a tropical storm while making landfall in New York and New Jersey on August 28.
 Irene continued to plow north as an extratropical cyclone, moving across Vermont and New Hampshire and into Quebec province on August 28 and 29.

 About Hurricanes in the Atlantic

 Hurricanes, the name for tropical cyclones in the Atlantic, are intense storms with high winds, torrential rains, and low pressure.
 Hurricanes in the Atlantic usually start as thunderstorms and other atmospheric disturbances in the tropical Atlantic Ocean off the west coast of Africa and grow into tropical depressions.
 With high enough winds, a tropical depression becomes a tropical storm.
 With even stronger winds, the storm becomes a hurricane.
 Hurricanes rotate around an “eye” (a calm area with light winds and fair weather).
 When hurricanes come onshore, the heavy rain, flooding, strong winds, and large waves can cause massive damage.
-In the Atlantic, the hurricane season is June 1 until November 30 each year.
+In the Atlantic, the hurricane season is from June 1 until November 30 each year.